Skandera Reform Spending – “F” for Frivolous.

 The deal here though, is PED is essentially the big dog.

-And this big dog tells not only REC 9 what they will do in return for the money PED pays, but PED also dictates to REC 9 in certain cases which entity to develop contracts with for the services.
+And this big dog not only tells REC 9 what they will do in return for the money PED pays, but PED also dictates to REC 9 in certain cases which entity to develop contracts with for the services.

 “1) develop and execute contractual agreement with Southern Regional Education Board (SREB) to provide, at the direction of PED, regional training support for school administrators and leaders on the teacher evaluation tools, domains and implementation…”